China warns of 'forceful measures' if U.S. House Speaker Pelosi visits Taiwan | Law-Order

 China warns of 'forceful measures' if U.S. House Speaker Pelosi visits Taiwan

-Pelosi and her delegation will also visit Indonesia, Japan, Malaysia and Singapore, and spend time in Hawaii at the headquarters of U.S. Indo-Pacific command, the London paper added, citing people familiar with the matter.
-The U.S. State Department did not immediately respond to a Reuters request for comment.
+Pelosi and her delegation will also visit Indonesia, Japan, Malaysia and Singapore, and spend time in Hawaii at the headquarters of U.S. Indo-Pacific command, the London newspaper added, citing people familiar with the matter.
 Taiwan's Foreign Ministry said it has "not received relevant information" about any visit.

 Asked about the report, Drew Hammill, Pelosi's deputy chief of staff, said, "We do not confirm or deny international travel in advance due to longstanding security protocols."
 The Democratic leader's visit to Taiwan had been postponed from April, after she tested positive for COVID-19.
 At the time, China said such a visit would severely affect Chinese-U.S. relations.